 One of the greatest movie stars of all time is from Johnston County, NC.
 Tour her museum in Downtown Smithfield to see costumes, personal effects, scripts, letters, and other items that tell the story of Ava’s life, loves, and career.
 The Ava Museum is well curated with rotating exhibits and special events offered throughout the year.
 Once you're done at the Ava Museum, stroll down to Smithfield's Buffalo Creek Greenway - a paved trail which stretches for miles along the Neuse River.

-Dinner - Simple Twist
+Dinner - SoDoSoPa

 Stay the Night

 Campsites, two cabins that sleep eight each, and one cabin that sleeps sixteen are available.
 On-site overnight lodging is available in environmental-friendly cabins.
 The two identical cabins are nestled beneath whispering pine trees and are located next to each other.
 They overlook our longleaf pine savannah restoration site.

 Raleigh Oaks RV Resort & Cottages